idealwebsolutions/instant-tunnel/README.md

 App could use some improvements visually, will work on it incrementally as necessary to polish.
 Suggestions are welcome.
 - Add alerts for timeouts
 - Add logging to each tunnel as well as uptime, etc
-- Include area/page to configure override global options
+- Include area/page to override global options (server)

 ## License
 MIT